-If running pay-per-click (PPC) campaigns is on your list of New Year’s resolutions for 2019, our partners over at ROAR Digital have put together a handy five-point checklist to help you get started.
+If running pay-per-click (PPC) campaigns is on your list of New Year’s resolutions for 2019, our PPC partner has put together a handy five-point checklist to help you get started.

-Be clear about what you want to achieve with your marketing and how they support your firm’s objectives.
+Be clear about what you want to achieve with your marketing and how this will support your accountancy firm’s objectives.
 Do you want to generate more leads or are you looking to increase brand awareness?

 Understanding this early on will inform your return on investment and make it easier to determine if PPC is offering you value for money.